You’ve laid out your vision. You want to add a new commercial building to the skyline. You have tenants lined up and ready to move in.

 - Coordination: who are all of the project managers that need to work in sync

-Documentation: where will all construction work be recorded for management
+- Documentation: where will all construction work go on record for management

 Stage 4: Procurement Phase